Strong Characterization for the Airy Line Ensemble: Introduction

 Second, \eqref{l1t} only requires the limiting trajectory of $\mathcal{L}_1 (t)$ to approximate a parabola, as opposed to stipulating it to be exactly translation-invariant upon a parabolic shift.
 In agreement with the terminology from \cite[Section 10.4]{RS}, one might therefore refer to \Cref{lr} as a \emph{strong characterization} for the Airy line ensemble.
 Strong characterizations for Gibbs measures of random surface models, with power law correlation decay, appear to be quite rare in the literature (outside of the fairly distant setting of random lozenge tilings \cite{ULTS}). \\

 Before continuing, let us briefly comment on two potential applications that our characterization may lead to in the future (for which both of the above-mentioned improvements would seem to be quite useful).
 The first concerns stochastic growth models; many such systems proven to be in the KPZ universality class are not fully solvable in the sense of being determinantal, but instead satisfy a Yang--Baxter equation.
 These include the stochastic six-vertex model \cite{SVMR,SSVM} and its degenerations (which encompass the KPZ equation and ASEP); certain random polymers \cite{AT,SDPBC,SLP,RWDR}; $q$-deformations of the TASEP \cite{ERTD,P} and PNG model \cite{DPG}; and various other systems.
 For all of these models, it is known that the one-point marginals of their height functions under wedge initial data converge to the Tracy--Widom GUE distribution; however, their full convergence to the Airy$_2$ process is still open for most of them, except for the ASEP, KPZ equation, and O'Connell--Yor polymer \cite{CEPEFP,HTL}.
-Using the Yang--Baxter equation alone, it is possible to map the height functions for all of the above models to the arctic boundary of an associated Gibbsian line ensemble; this was first done for the stochastic six-vertex model in \cite{SVMP,TFSVM}, and later systematized to other models through the bijectivization framework\footnote{The use of this framework (and its special case called stochasticization \cite{SSE}) to produce line ensembles from stochastic models with a Yang--Baxter equation will be elaborated and extended upon in forthcoming work \cite{UU}.} of Bufetov, Mucciconi, and Petrov \cite{FSF,RFSVM}.
+Using the Yang--Baxter equation alone, it is possible to map the height functions for all of the above models to the arctic boundary of an associated Gibbsian line ensemble; this was first done for the stochastic six-vertex model in \cite{SVMP,TFSVM}, and later systematized to other models through the bijectivization framework\footnote{The use of this framework (and its special case called stochasticization \cite{SSE}) to produce more general families of ``colored line ensembles'' from stochastic models with a Yang--Baxter equation are elaborated and extended upon by Aggarwal--Borodin \cite{UU}.
+The later work \cite{SLCA} of Aggarwal--Corwin--Hegde probabilistically analyzed these colored line ensembles (partly using the characterization developed in this paper) to derive the scaling limit of the colored ASEP and stochastic six-vertex models.} of Bufetov, Mucciconi, and Petrov \cite{FSF,RFSVM}.
 One-point convergence results for these models verify the tightness and curvature assumptions for the top curves of these ensembles, which might enable one to extend the frameworks developed in \cite{CRWB,STEL,TLE,TDLE} to show that they converge to Brownian Gibbsian line ensembles.
 Our characterization \Cref{lr} would then apply, proving their convergence to the Airy line ensemble, and hence of their top curves (tracking the height function of the associated stochastic growth model) to the Airy$_2$ process.
 In \Cref{EquationPolymer} below, we provide the very quick implementation of this idea for two examples (where the qualitative framework has already been set up), namely, the KPZ equation (\Cref{converge0}) and log-gamma polymer (\Cref{converge1}).